pyOpenSci/lessons/contribute-open-source/social-open-source.md

 ### 1️⃣ Engage thoughtfully in open source communities

-Since most GitHub collaboration is asynchronous, effective communication ensures your contributions are received well and help move projects forward.
+Since most GitHub collaboration is asynchronous, effective communication ensures your contributions follow the project norms, increase the value of your contribution, and help move projects forward.
 Learn how to interact professionally in issues, pull requests, and discussions to make collaboration smooth and efficient.

 #### <i class="fa-solid fa-list-check"  style="color: #81c0aa;"></i> Keep maintainers informed